luau-lang/rfcs/docs/require-by-string-disallow-breaking-changes.md

 - [Require by String with Aliases](./require-by-string-aliases.md)
 - [Amended Require Syntax and Resolution Semantics](./amended-require-resolution.md)

-At the time of writing, there are currently multiple RFCs that _also_ amend the Require By String RFC.
+At the time of writing, there are currently multiple pending RFCs that _also_ amend the Require By String RFC.
 This RFC exists to ensure further amendments do not break compatibility.

 ## Motivation